Simulate Time-integrated Coarse-grained Molecular Dynamics with Multi-Scale Graph Networks: Learning Time-integrated Coarse-grained Molecular Dynamics

-The learned simulator predicts single-step time-integrated CG dynamics at time $t + \Delta t$ given the current CG state and $k$ historical CG states at $t, t-\Delta t, \dots, t - k \Delta t$.
-Here $\Delta t$ is the time-integration step, which is significantly longer than that used in traditional MD simulation.
-Given ground truth trajectories at atomic resolution, we adopt a 3-step multi-scale modeling approach: \begin{enumerate} \item \textit{Embedding}: learning atom embeddings at \textbf{fine level} using an Embedding GNN $\embgn$; \item \textit{Coarse-graining}: coarse-graining the system using graph clustering, and constructing CG-bead embedding from atom embedding learned at step 1; \item \textit{Dynamics} (and \textit{Refinement}): learning time-integrated acceleration at \textbf{coarse level} using a Dynamics GNN $\dyngn$.
-A Score GNN $\scogn$ is optionally learned to further refine the predicted structure. \end{enumerate}
+\textbf{Model Overview.} As depicted in \cref{fig:model_overview}, the learned simulator predicts single-step time-integrated CG dynamics at time $t + \Delta t$ given the current CG state and $k$ historical CG states at $t, t-\Delta t, \dots, t - k \Delta t$.
+Here $\Delta t$ is the time-integration step, which is significantly longer than that used in MD simulation with force fields.
+Given ground truth trajectories at atomic resolution, we adopt a 3-step multi-scale modeling approach: \begin{enumerate} \item \textit{Embedding}: learning atom embeddings at \textbf{fine level} using an Embedding GNN $\embgn$; \item \textit{Coarse-graining}: coarse-graining the system using graph clustering and constructing CG bead embedding from atom embedding learned at step 1; \item \textit{Dynamics} (and \textit{Refinement}): learning time-integrated acceleration at \textbf{coarse level} using a Dynamics GNN $\dyngn$.
+A Score GNN $\scogn$ is optionally learned to further refine the predicted structure. \end{enumerate} \textbf{Representing MD trajectories as time series of graphs.} A ground truth MD simulation trajectory is represented as a time series of fine-level graphs $\{G_t^F\}$.
+The fine-level graph $G_t^F$ represents the MD state at time step $t$, and is defined as a tuple of nodes and edges $G_t^F = (V_t^F, E^F)$.
+Each node $\vv_{i, t}^F \in V_t^F$ represents an atom \footnote{If the ground truth MD simulation already uses a CG model, each node will correspond to a CG bead defined by the CG model, and correspondingly the set of edges will be the set of all CG chemical bonds.
+For ease of presentation, in the rest of this paper, we refer to particles in the fine-level graph as ``atoms''.}, and each edge $\ve_{i,j}^F \in E^F$ represents a chemical bond between the particles $\vv_i^F$ and $\vv_j^F$.
+The static fine-level graph $G^F = (V^F, E^F)$ describes all persistent features in an MD simulation, which include atom types, atom weights, and bond types.
+These persistent features are used to construct a time-invariant node representation that will be later used for CG bead embedding in our model.
+Applying the CG model to the fine-level graphs $\{G_t^F\}$ produces the time series of coarse-level graphs $\{G_t^C\}$, where the CG state $G_t^C$ is defined by the tuple $G^C_t = (V^C_t, E^C_t)$.
+Each node $\vv_{m, t}^C \in V_t^C$ represents a CG bead, and each edge $\ve_{m,n}^C \in E_t^C$ models an interaction between the CG beads $\vv_{m, t}^C$ and $\vv_{n, t}^C$.
+Since both non-bonded interactions and bonded interactions at the coarse level are significant for dynamics modeling, the edge set $E_t^C$ contains both CG-level bonds and radius cut-off edges constructed from the CG bead coordinates at time $t$.

-All neural network modules in the pipeline are trained end-to-end to model single-step CG dynamics.
-At test time, step 1 and 2 are the preprocessing steps, that we apply only once to a short history of $k$-step initialization states.
-The preprocessing outputs a $k$-step coarse-level state history as the initial input for the CG MD simulator.
-After preprocessing, step 3 is iteratively executed to simulate long MD trajectories.
-The generalizability of our model allows long-time properties of novel systems to be efficiently computed with significantly reduced computational cost. \cref{fig:model_overview}~(b) provides an overview of our learned simulator.